Aakash Repeater Courses

 This heat energy is known as latent heat.

-That is why for any substance, the temperature remain constant during the change of state.
+That is why for any substance, the temperature remains constant during the change of state.

-The atmospheric gases are transferred into a cylinder with a piston attached on it.
+The atmospheric gases are transferred into a cylinder with a piston attached to it.
 By cooling and applying external pressure(by pushing the piston) on them.
 This way gases can be liquified.

 Answer: